ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     - Transfer data blocks larger than 32KB, or blocks of data with variable format
     - Convert data from DBCS (Double Byte Character Set) used by Japanese, Chinese, Russian… workstations or applications to EBCDIC, and vice/versa
     - Serve 3270 data as international icons to eliminate natural languages from user interfaces
-    - Replace web connectors developed by IBM (CWS, CTG, HOD, IMS Connect, etc) and ISVs, or homegrown (CICS socket programming)
+    - Replace web connectors developed by IBM (CWS, CTG, HOD, IMS Connect, etc) and ISVs, or home-grown (CICS socket programming)

 |vwi_overview|
 *VWI Overview*